What is Anchor Text?

 Monitoring Your Anchor Profile

-Regular monitoring prevents problems before they impact rankings.
+Regular monitoring prevents problems before they impact visibility.
 Here's what to track:

 Distribution Ratios